 Silver Muse has more restaurants than any other luxury cruise ship.
 In fact, there are eight different restaurants to choose from.
 So the toughest decision of the day is likely to be where to dine!
 Thankfully this Silver Muse review rates them all.

-Indeed dining on Silver Muse is a foodies delight.
+Indeed dining is a foodies delight.
 The food quality and presentation in all the restaurants is generally excellent.
 And now caviar is back on the menu too.

-Interestingly, Silver Muse does not have a main dining room.
+Interestingly, there is no main dining room.
 However, the new Atlantide restaurant seems to have assumed this mantle.
-In fact, the popular venue has become pivotal to the Silver Muse dining scene.
+In fact, the popular venue has become pivotal to the onboard dining scene.
 The menu is mostly European and changes every three days.

 La Terrazza is a Silversea classic.
 On Silver Muse the restaurant continues to produce some of the best pasta dishes on land or sea.

-Le Dame is one of two specialty restaurants on Silver Muse.
+La Dame is one of two specialty restaurants.
 The intimate venue has a mouthwatering menu by top chefs from the team at Relais & Châteaux®.
 It is not to be missed!
 The other specialty restaurant is Kaiseki where master chefs serve exquisite Japanese teppanyaki.

-Indochine is a new pan-Asian offering on Silver Muse.
+Indochine is a new pan-Asian offering.
 It serves some delightful dishes from across the Asian continent.